ARaghu1202/Raju_Python/readme.txt

-This is dummu text to verify the initial commit-2
+This is dummu text to verify the initial commit